 5: Oil Pan

-The crankcase's bottom half is made up of an oil pan or sump which is attached to the crankcase with the help of set screws and a gasket that makes the joint leak proof.
-This oil pan at the bottom of the crankcase serves as a reservoir to store, and cool the engine lubricating oil.
+Next on the engine parts list is the crankcase’s bottom half is made up of an oil pan or sump which is attached to the crankcase with the help of set screws and a gasket that makes the joint leakproof.
+This oil pan at the bottom of the crankcase serves as a reservoir to store and cool the engine's lubricating oil.

 The bottom of the oil pan contains a drain plug that is used to drain out the used, dirty oil.
 Generally, the pan is constructed out of aluminium alloy casting or pressed steel sheet.